By now, I’ve introduced you to a lot of different ways to classify stars.

 You can also tell a star’s luminosity class from its spectrum.

-You’ll find my explanation of why in my post on the luminosity classes, but star size—and, consequently, star type—has a dramatic effect on spectral lines.
+Star size—and, consequently, star type—has a dramatic effect on spectral lines.
 They are broader in smaller stars.
+(You’ll find my explanation of why that is in my post on the luminosity classes.)

 (And yes…giants and supergiants are named for their size as much as for their location on the H-R diagram.)